SAP Identity Management Solutions

 Faster User and Authorization Provisioning

-Through role-based access control (RBAC), identities are provisioned based on business attributes such as department value, in single action rather than individual configuration on each system.
-As soon as user appears in HR database, configured workflows or scheduled jobs create user account in connected systems with appropriate roles and access rights.
+With role-based access control (RBAC), identities are provisioned based on business attributes, such as department value, in a single action rather than individually across systems.
+As soon as the user appears in the HR database, configured workflows or scheduled jobs create the user account in the connected systems, assigning appropriate roles and access rights.

 Reduced Manual Effort